ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 provide the function signature, leaving the actual contents to be defined by specific instantiations or extensions of the protocol.

+### Prepare

+A function run by the client to prepare for a commitment will used during the issuance flow of the Privacy Pass protocol.

+Inputs:

+`info`: An opaque byte application-specific byte string.

+Outputs:

+`commit_req`: A `CommitRequest` struct.

+This function should be implemented by any ciphersuites that require a two-phase issuance protocol (`COMMIT=true`).

+### Commit

+A function run by the server that generates a commitment in the first phase of the issuance protocol.

+Inputs:

+- `skS`: A server `PrivateKey`.
+- `pkS`: A server `PublicKey`.
+- `commit_req`: A `CommitRequest` struct

+Outputs:

+- `commit_resp`: A `CommitResponse` struct.

+This function should be implemented by any ciphersuites that require a two-phase issuance protocol (`COMMIT=true`).

 ### Generate

 A function run by the client to generate the initial data that is used